Tybee Island is a small coastal barrier island located just 15 miles east

-to 8,000 at times.
-Tybee has many restaurants - from fine dining to favorites with a more casual atmosphere.
-Our rental packet will include our personal favorites.
+Approximately 2,600 locals call Tybee home, while the summer population swells to as many as 8,000 at times.
+The island offers many restaurants, from fine dining to local hangouts with a more casual atmosphere.
+Our rental packet will include our personal

-Beach lovers from all over the world come to the Tybee Island beaches, Lighthouse, Marine Science center, Museums, Fort Screven and nearby Fort Pulaski.
+Travelers from all over the world come to southeast Georgia to see the Tybee Island beaches, Lighthouse, Marine Science Center, museums, Fort Screven and nearby Fort Pulaski.

-Tybee Island's history is reflected by the Lighthouse, constructed in 1739.
-The structure, which stands today is 154 feet high.
+Tybee Island's history is reflected prominently by the Lighthouse, which

 town of Tybee.